What is Inheritance Tax?

 What is included in your estate?

-• if you leave all of your estate to a husband, wife or civil partner, then no IHT will be due.
-In addition to this, it is possible to pass unused Nil Rate Band or Residence Nil Rate Band to a surviving partner.
+If you leave all your estate to a husband, wife, or civil partner, then usually no IHT will be due.In addition to this, it is possible to pass any unused Nil Rate Band or Residence Nil Rate Band to a surviving partner.

-• you can utilise annual gift allowances and provide gifts for specific people/purposes.
+You can utilise annual gift allowances and provide gifts for specific people/purposes.

-• donating to registered UK charities is also IHT exempt, when alive and through your Will.
+Donating to registered UK charities is also IHT exempt when alive and through your Will.
 Donating 10% or more of your estate to charity can reduce the IHT rate applied to your estate to 36% instead of 40%.

-All of the methods mentioned have strict rules attached to them, and we would strongly recommend seeking professional advice from a firm of financial planners such as Lovewell Blake Financial Planning.
-An experienced adviser can also look at various investment vehicles, which are specifically designed to be IHT-friendly.
+All the methods mentioned have strict rules attached to them, and we would strongly recommend seeking professional advice from one of our financial planners, here at Lovewell Blake Financial Planning, we are based across our multiple offices in East Anglia including, Norwich, Great Yarmouth and Bury.

 To speak to one of our advisers